texadactyl/jacotest.go/README.md

 	-q : Print the test case results where there was a change -v : Verbose logging
 	-t : This is the timeout value in seconds (deadline) in executing all test cases.
 Default: 60 -j : This is the JVM to use in executing all test cases.
-Default: openjdk jacotest version: 2.9.0
+Default: jacobin jacotest version: 2.9.0
 Built with: go1.21.4
 BuildData vcs.revision: a6a0f983011148776509d7ffe8b8610e10c9d52e